2022-2023 Leadership Team

 Beth is the Communications Division Director at the Texas Department of Transportation, where she oversees Media Relations, Executive and Employee Communications, Creative Services, Conference Planning, and Public Information Offices statewide.
 She brings more than 25 years of experience in communications and media, including work in the public and private sectors.
 Beth has a Bachelor of Arts degree in English and a Master of Science degree in Information Studies, both from the University of Texas at Austin.
 She and her husband, Gary, have two daughters who are blazing their own career paths through life in accounting and finance.
 Why do I serve?
 BookSpring combines two passions of mine: reading and helping all children reach their full potential.
 Favorite book: Where the Sidewalk Ends by Shel Silverstein.

 Susan graduated from Dartmouth College and worked in the investment banking and high-tech industries for 25 years before becoming a licensed real estate agent in 2007.
 She embraces the Austin lifestyle, lives downtown, and loves sampling all the city has to offer.
 Susan loves to catch local theater productions at the Austin Playhouse, exercise on a nearby hike and bike trail, and always try the latest restaurant.
 Susan is an avid reader that supports BookSpring’s mission.
-She has actively served on their Board, spending two years as President, and currently serves on the Storybook Heroes Committee.
+She has actively served on their Board, spending two years as President.
 Favorite Children’s Book: Where’s Wallace? by Hillary Knight.